 Nevada judges typically order the eight (8) hour program for a first-time misdemeanor DUI.

 Occasionally the judge may order a 16- or 24-hour drug and alcohol course if the defendant’s BAC was particularly high or there are other extenuating circumstances.

-In person classroom programs are completed in one Saturday from 8 a.m. to 4:30 p.m.
+In-person classroom programs are completed on one Saturday from 8 a.m. to 4:30 p.m.

 The online course is meant to span eight hours of work.
 But unlike in the classroom, the online course can be paused and completed at the defendant’s own pace.

 Costs for the course vary by school and program:5